 The author mentions a grade for the sea bed of 8%.
 In the U.S., highways post steep grade warnings for truck drivers at 6%, if not less.
 This would be a tremendously difficult and dangerous obstacle both for the children of Israel, with all their possessions and animals, and the chariots of Pharoah.
 But the Bible says nothing about this.

 The reaction of the same Israeli government mapping official is instructive: [He] said bluntly, Your land bridge simply doesn’t exist....
 Does a half mile deep ridge constitute a land-bridge?

 The Bible says that God pushed back the sea by a strong east wind all night (Exo.
 14:21).
 This tells us that God used a naturalistic means—the wind—to perform this miracle.
 But what kind of wind would it take to move half a mile of water out of a sea bed?
 No tornado or hurricane has strong enough winds for that.
-Yes of course, God could have done it in a non-naturalistic way, but that would contradict what the Bible says.
+Yes of course, God could have done it in a non-naturalistic way, but that would contradict what the Bible says: that he used an east wind.
 The evidence of the Bible, of history, and of the land itself give no support for a crossing at Nuweiba, or anywhere else in the Gulf of Aqaba.

 My name is Kent, I’m an 18 year old Rom (Gypsy) from Norway.
 For a couple of years or so, I’ve been a Nazarene/Messianic Gentile and an observant Noachide.
 I just would like to say that I really like your website, especially the FAQ and the articles!
 Thank you!

 I’m impressed by the fact that I agree with so much on your website.
 Of course, I don’t mind when believers disagree on the details of the faith, but it’s always nice to see when we agree with people.